"...Your Compass is Directed By Your Human Core."

 Lanisha Porter—a Louisville native hailing from the West End—is the autobiographical author of "Things I Never Talk About" which celebrates the milestones of a young girl working toward her dreams starting from unpromising beginnings.

 The profundity of her books has went forth to create a mentoring program called Urban Girls Rock! at 3 different locations in two states.
-She also directs, “This Girl Can” her newest mentoring group partnering with JCPS.
+She also directs, “This Girl Can” her newest mentoring group partnering with JCPS; and partners with the prestigious and globally-recognized "Pretty Brown Girl" organization.

-At 25, Lanisha identifies herself as an ambassador for empowerment, and graduated with distinguished honors from New York’s Manhattanville College, earning her Bachelor of Arts in political science, philosophy, and women and gender studies.
-She enjoys public speaking, mentoring, traveling and serving in her community.
+At 27, Lanisha identifies herself as an ambassador for empowerment, and graduated with distinguished honors from New York’s Manhattanville College, earning her Bachelor of Arts in political science, philosophy, and women and gender studies.
+She enjoys public speaking, mentoring, traveling the world and serving in her community.

 More notable efforts also include her philanthropy where she gives a scholarship to her Alma Mater—The Historic Louisville Central High School and recently decorating the cover of Today’s Woman’s latest issue.

-At 25, Lanisha identifies herself as an ambassador for empowerment, and graduated with distinguished honors from New York’s Manhattanville College, earning her Bachelor of Arts in political science, philosophy, and women and gender studies.
-She enjoys public speaking, mentoring, traveling and serving in her community.
+At 27, Lanisha identifies herself as an ambassador for empowerment, and graduated with distinguished honors from New York’s Manhattanville College, earning her Bachelor of Arts in political science, philosophy, and women and gender studies.
+She enjoys public speaking, mentoring, traveling the world and serving in her community.

 More notable efforts also include her philanthropy where she gives a scholarship to her Alma Mater—The Historic Louisville Central High School and recently decorating the cover of Today’s Woman’s latest issue.